wackyengineering/smoke-detector/README.md

 AC-DC 220/120V to 9V Power Supply: [Amazon Link](https://amzn.to/3HYe8Fb)</br>
 Male DC Wire Pigtails: [Amazon Link](https://amzn.to/3jL6IwZ)</br>
 USB 2.0 A-Male to B-Male Cord: [Amazon Link](https://amzn.to/3XptMyW)</br>

+**Note:**</br>
+Please note that while our DIY Arduino-powered smoke detector is designed to cut power to the outlet when it detects smoke, we do not guarantee that it will prevent or stop fires.
+Building and using the device is at your own risk, and we are not liable for any damage, injury, or loss resulting from its use.
+Please exercise caution and follow all safety protocols when building and using this device.